chaplinjs/chaplin/README.md

 ![Modern Times](http://s3.amazonaws.com/imgly_production/3359809/original.jpg)

 While developing several web applications using Backbone.js, we felt the need for conventions on how to structure such applications.
-While Backbone is fine at what it’s doing, it’s not a [framework](http://stackoverflow.com/questions/148747/what-is-the-difference-between-a-framework-and-a-library) for single-page applications.
-Yet it’s often used for this purpose.

-Chaplin is mostly derived and generalized from the codebase of [moviepilot.com](http://moviepilot.com/), a real-world single-page application.
-Chaplin tries to draw the attention to top-level application architecture.
-“Application” means everything above simple routing, individual models, views and their binding.

 Backbone is an easy starting point, but provides only basic, low-level patterns.
 Especially, Backbone provides little to structure an actual application.
-For example, the famous “Todo list example” is not an application in the strict sense nor does it teach best practices how to structure Backbone code.
+For example, the famous “[Todo list example](http://todomvc.com/)” is not an application in the strict sense nor does it teach best practices how to structure Backbone code.

-To be fair, Backbone doesn’t intend to be an all-round framework so it wouldn’t be appropriate to blame Backbone for this deliberate limitations.
-Nonetheless, most Backbone use cases clearly need a sophisticated application architecture.
+Backbone doesn’t intend to be an all-round [framework](http://stackoverflow.com/questions/148747/what-is-the-difference-between-a-framework-and-a-library) so it’s not appropriate to blame Backbone for these deliberate limitations.
+Nonetheless, most Backbone use cases need a sophisticated application architecture.

 This is where Chaplin enters the stage.
+Chaplin is derived from the codebase of [moviepilot.com](http://moviepilot.com/), a real-world single-page application.
+It draws attention to the top-level architecture: everything above simple routing, individual models, views and their binding.

 ## Dependencies